skylines-project/skylines/PRIVACY.md

 We will never ask for your password by email (but may send you a temporary password via email if you have requested a password reset).
-If you ever receive such an email, please let us know by sending it via [email][Tobias Bieniek], so we can investigate the source of the email.
+If you ever receive such an email, please let us know by sending it via [email][Bret Hess], so we can investigate the source of the email.